leielf/spam-filter/README.md

 # Spam Filter

 A simple Naive Bayes–based spam filter for classifying emails as spam or ham (legitimate).
-Developed as part of the course Řešení problémů a hry (B4B33RPH) by Leila Babayeva and Laura Babayeva.

 ## Features:
 - Implements Naive Bayes filtering for email classification.